-Name Age Position Morris Goldfarb 62 Chairman of the Board, Chief Executive Officer and Director Sammy Aaron 53 Vice Chairman and Director Jeanette Nostra 61 President Wayne S. Miller 55 Chief Operating Officer and Secretary Neal S. Nackman 53 Chief Financial Officer and Treasurer
+Name Age Position Morris Goldfarb 63 Chairman of the Board, Chief Executive Officer, President and Director Sammy Aaron 54 Vice Chairman and Director Wayne S. Miller 56 Chief Operating Officer and Secretary Neal S. Nackman 54 Chief Financial Officer and Treasurer

-Morris Goldfarb is our Chairman of the Board and Chief Executive Officer, as well as one of our directors.
+Morris Goldfarb is our Chairman of the Board, Chief Executive Officer and President, as well as one of our directors.
 Mr. Goldfarb has served as an executive officer of G-III and our predecessors since our formation in 1974.
-Mr. Goldfarb is also a director of Christopher & Banks Corporation (but will not stand for reelection at its annual meeting to be held in June 2013) and RLJ Entertainment, Inc. He has been nominated for election as a director of Oppenheimer Holdings Inc. at its annual meeting to be held in May 2013.
+Mr. Goldfarb is a director of Oppenheimer Holdings Inc. and RLJ Entertainment, Inc.

 Sammy Aaron has been our Vice Chairman, as well as one of our directors, since we acquired the Marvin Richards business in July 2005.
-Mr. Aaron also oversees the operations of our Calvin Klein division.
-Prior to joining G-III, Mr. Aaron served as the President of Marvin Richards from 1998 until July 2005.
+Mr. Aaron is the Chief Executive Officer of our Calvin Klein divisions.
+Prior to joining G-III, he served as the President of Marvin Richards from 1998 until July 2005.